tinted-theming/home/styling.md

 - selector - `base0E` by default
 - deprecated - `base0F` by default

-### How to specify an alias
+### How to Reference a Slot

-The value a given color may refer to a literal hex color value, another base colors (`baseXX`), or even another alias.
+The value any slot may refer to a literal hex color value, a base slot (`baseXX`), or even a different named slot.

 An example: